grzegorzorlowski/word-repeater/.ai/flashcards-endpoint-implementation-plan.md

 2. **Authentication**: Middleware validates the JWT token.
 The authenticated user context is passed via the request (e.g., `context.locals.supabase`).
 3. **Input Validation**:
    - Validate that `text` is provided and its length does not exceed 5000 characters.
+4. **Business Logic & Persistence**:
-4. **Business Logic**: Pass the validated input to the flashcard generation service:
+   - Validate the input and pass to a dedicated flashcard generation service.
-   - The service encapsulates the interaction with the AI (e.g., calling an external AI API through Openrouter.ai).
-   - The service may process the text sequentially to generate multiple flashcard suggestions.
+   - **Development Phase Note**: Instead of calling the external AI service, a mocked service is used to simulate AI flashcard generation.
+   - Generate flashcard suggestions (using the mocked service during development) and persist these generated flashcards to the database immediately.
 5. **Response Composition**:
-   - Assemble and return the flashcard suggestions along with a success message if processing completes without issues.
+   - After successfully storing the generated flashcards, the service returns the flashcard suggestions alongside a success message.
    - In case of errors, an appropriate HTTP error status along with an error message is returned.
 6. **Logging**: Any unexpected errors or validation failures should be logged appropriately (e.g., in an audit log).